Apostolique/Apos.Input/docs/design-choices.md

 # Design choices

-Design an ideas behind this library.
+Design and ideas behind this library.

 ## Polling